-Compact aggregate, utilizing pneumatic-tired rollers, until no rutting or displacement occurs under the roller operation.
+Compact aggregate, utilizing pneumatic-tired rollers, until the surface is tightly bound and shows no rutting or displacement occurs under the roller operation.
 The Engineer may allow other compaction methods, when placing aggregate under sidewalks, driveways, or medians.

 Compact material over geotextile fabric as specified in Section 709.04 D. "Geosynthetic Reinforcement (Type R)".